copasi/model_replicator/examples/Cells_in_medium/README.md

 a different base file for each case, however they only differ in the value of the constant *k* and the settings for the time course (this allows one to run the resulting file without first having to adjust parameters).

-Invoking *sbmodelr* with appropriate options, creates a new model that contains several cells that export one species (Y for Model I, and X for Model II) to a medium with the appropriate volume (5-fold larger than the total volume of all cells, according to ref.
+Invoking *sbmodelr* with appropriate options, creates a new model consisting of several cells that export one species (Y for Model I, and X for Model II) to a medium with the appropriate volume (5-fold larger than the total volume of all cells, according to ref.
 1).
 We also set slightly different initial conditions for each unit (variance of ~10%).

 For each example there is a shell script that shows the complete command invoking *sbmodelr*, the base file,